 Finding—and supporting—the artist in you wherever you are

 Welcome to Harvard and to the Office for the Arts at Harvard, where our business is supporting you and the entire Harvard community in the practice and discovery of artmaking.

 What's that mean for you?
 Taking classes in dance, ceramics and figure drawing.
 Creating theater, working with professional artists from a range of disciplines.
 Playing in an orchestra.
 Singing in a choir.
 Obtaining funding for arts projects and subsidies for music lessons.
 All of us at the OFA are here to help you explore whatever art you do or whatever art you want to try.
 Come try it with us!
 All are welcome at the OFA.

 We know these are challenging times and that we are distanced from one another.
 But Harvard's artistic community is strikingly diverse and passionate -- whether folks plan to go on to a career in the arts or not.
-That saxophonist in the jazz band who takes on a solo in a Duke Ellington composition?
+For instance: That saxophonist in the jazz band who takes on a solo in a Duke Ellington composition?
 She’s pre-med.
 The actor tackling Gertrude in Hamlet?
 They've got their sights set on law school.
 And that guy working with the master artist in the OFA ceramics studio might end up running a major corporation some day.
 What about you?
 Where can the arts fit into your Harvard experience?

 Whatever your creative journey and wherever you're at around the globe, we’re here to help you find your way.

 Alicia Anstead '08 NF is associate director of the OFA visiting artist program Learning from Performers and OFA communications.
 She was the 2008 inaugural arts and culture fellow at the Nieman Foundation for Journalism at Harvard.